John Green: Online video beginnings

 The group, in collaboration with the two brothers, promote and participate in several other humanitarian efforts and community events, including loaning more than $4 million through Kiva.org, as well as the Project for Awesome (P4A).
-The Project for Awesome, an annual telethon-style fundraiser held at first in December and later moved back to February, began in 2007.
-The event encourages participants to create videos promoting charities or non-profit organizations of their choosing.
-These videos lead up to a 48-hour livestream in which the charities are voted on by the community while supporters pledge money and receive donated perks like signed photographs, books, special events, and art in return.
-The livestream is hosted by the Greens and other YouTube personalities, including Destin Sandlin and Craig Benzine.
-The event has continued annually, gaining support and higher donations over time.
-In 2012, they raised over $480,000.
-In 2017, the event raised over $2 million, and in the project's fifteenth edition in 2022, they raised $3.2 million.
-The P4A is a project of the Foundation to Decrease World Suck, a 501(c)3 charitable organization co-founded by John and Hank and based in Missoula, Montana.
+The Project for Awesome is an annual telethon-style fundraiser begun in 2007.
+The event includes a 48-hour livestream in which charities are voted on by the community while supporters pledge money and receive donated perks, such as artwork or digital content.
+The livestream is hosted by the Greens and other YouTube personalities, including Destin Sandlin and Phil Plait.
+The event has continued annually, gaining support and higher donations over time, raising over $3 million in 2023 and over $3.5 million in 2024.

 Hank Green and Alan Lastufka co-founded DFTBA Records (an initialism for "Don't Forget to Be Awesome") in 2008, with John Green later becoming a co-owner.
 Originally a record label, its main focus was music generated by prominent YouTube stars.
 The company now focuses on selling merchandise.

 In 2010, the brothers launched VidCon as a conference for the online video community.
 The Greens created the conference in response to the growing YouTube community.
 Hank stated, "We wanted to get as much of the online video community together, in one place, in the real world for a weekend.
 It's a celebration of the community, with performances, concerts, and parties, but it's also a discussion of the explosion in community-based online video."
 The event drew many popular YouTubers, as well as their fans, and provided room for the community to interact.
 The event also contained an industry conference for people and businesses working in the online video field.
-The convention was a success, leading to it becoming an annual event.
+The convention was a success, leading to it becoming an annual event that was acquired by Viacom in 2018.